FGasper/p5-Protocol-Dqlite/README.md

 # RESPONSE CLASSES

-All of the below subclass `Protocol::Dqlite::Response`.
+All of the below extend `Protocol::Dqlite::Response`.
 They expose various accessors as documented below:

 - `Protocol::Dqlite::Response::FAILURE`: `code()`, `message()`